A Ten Minute Read

 The Absolute HorseShit™ That is StrengthsFinder™

-The Gallup Organization has made sold a bunch of inspirational plaques based on its “StrengthsFinder™” survey.
+The Gallup Organization has made bank selling a inspirational plaques based on its “StrengthsFinder™” survey.
 They market this as an accurate assessment of an individual’s, well, strengths, and how the collective fits together on a team.

 First thing to know, it is complete horseshit.
 It is a fundamentally unsound instrument.